 Method

-2. Marinate the meat and then add the cooled fragrant oil.
+2. Marinate the meat (Optional: add the optional cooled fragrant oil.)
 Can also add sesame seed oil.
+Marinate the mushroom slices in any leftover marinade too.

 3. Wash and soak the white rice for 15 minutes.
+(For brown rice, soak 8h).
 Discard the soaking water.

 4. Cook the seasoning sauce and set aside.

 5. Coat the claypot with lard.
-Put in the soaked rice and add in 1 tsp of oil.
+Put in the soaked rice and add in 1 tsp of oil/lard.
+If not using aromatic oil, briefly stir fry the thin sliced ginger and the rice in the oil.
 Fill with boiling water.
-Cook on med high heat for 10 to 14 mins until nearly all the water has evaporated.
+Cook on med high heat for 10 to 12 mins until nearly all the water has evaporated.
 Resist the urge to keep opening the cover, you will see the edges under the lid stop bubbling.
 You can remove the lid and poke holes in the rice (see the videos) to allow the steam to rise)

 6. While waiting for the rice to cook, wash and scald the veg.